kshedden/case_studies/methods/survival.md

 [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function)
 (CDF), defined to be $F(t) = P(T\le t)$ since $S(t) = 1 - F(t)$.
 In words, the
 survival function at time $t$ is the probability that the event has not occurred by time $t$.
-It is the same function as the complementary CDF.
+Another name for the survival function is the _complementary CDF_.
 We may also refer to this as the *marginal survival function* to emphasize that it is not conditioned on any covariates.